httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Strings are zero or more printable ASCII {{!RFC0020}} characters (i.e., the range %x20 to %x7E).
 Note that this excludes tabs, newlines, carriage returns, etc.

-The ABNF for strings in textual HTTP headers is:
+The ABNF for strings in HTTP headers is:

 ~~~ abnf
 sh-string = DQUOTE *(chr) DQUOTE